ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *Artificial intelligence using a latent diffusion model enables the generation of diverse and potent antimicrobial peptides (**Sci Adv 2025** | [code](https://github.com/Wangyj2023/PepDiffusion))*
+    - Generally, the article is well-written
+    - Transformer VAE with latent diffusion, to generate antibacterial or antifungal peptides.
+    - No description of clustering (only a sentence *“clustering based on their interactions with membranes”*.
+I didn’t find any other details in the methods section).
+        - Something was missed in MD procedure: the initial conformation of peptide and membrane and the definition of peptide-membrane distance (why negative value means peptides away from membrane?)
+        - The standard of selecting top 40 candidate peptides is ambiguous
+    - *“The simulation results demonstrated that both peptides bind the lipid membrane in parallel, which is consistent with the toroidal pore model”* — how can authors draw this conclusion from a simulation system with only one peptide?
+Parallel binding is the first step of different membrane-lysis mechanisms, not only the barrel-stave but the toroidal pore models.

 - *Explainable deep learning and virtual evolution identifies antimicrobial peptides with activity against multidrug-resistant human pathogens (**Nat Microbiol 2025** | [code](https://github.com/MicroResearchLab/AMP-potency-prediction-EvoGradient))*
     - The ensemble model is simple (and perhaps referred to NBT 2022), but the details are appreciated: